Feature Article: Long-term Side Effects of COVID-19 Vaccine? What We Know.

 Published on in Parents PACK

-The history of vaccines shows that delayed effects following vaccination can occur.
+The history of vaccines shows that severe effects following vaccination can occur.
 But when they do, these effects tend to happen within two months of vaccination:

 These experiences demonstrate two important findings.
 First, when these events occurred, the onset was within eight weeks of receipt of the vaccine.
 Second, in all of these cases, except narcolepsy following H1N1 vaccine, the side effect of the vaccine was something that could be caused by the infection, meaning that getting infected with the virus also carried a risk of experiencing these outcomes.
 In the narcolepsy experience, the cause was determined to be related to the adjuvant used in that preparation of vaccine.